 Here is a video demonstration on how to do chair yoga

 Reaching 10,000 steps a day will keep you in a top-notch condition.
 It is, indeed, a bit of a challenge – again, start with a few steps and go up from there.
+To stay on track, it's wise to get a treadmill for home use.
+This doesn't have to be one of those robust incline treadmills, even one of those space saver exercise machines like the compact Nordictrack treadmill should do.

 The activity will reward you with great views, extra energy, and a good sleep at night.
 Besides, get someone to join you, and the adventure will be even better – grab a backpack and have a picnic too.